 Chair of WISE Board - Trudy Norris-Grey

-MD, Worldwide Business Development, Microsoft
+MD, Global Business Development, Industry, Microsoft

 “STEM skills help our country, our companies, our communities, our families, including the women, to prosper.
 Women are a huge untapped talent pool and my ambition is to ensure that girls and young women have the information and support to play a full and equal part in contributing to their and our country’s prosperity and success”.